RHODE ISLAND DIVORCE MEDIATION

 Mediation is an increasingly popular route for many divorcing couples.
 Divorce mediation may save you time and money, and it can also spare emotional stress and strain on you and your family.

-At TJC ● ESQ, PSC, we help clients decide if mediation is right for them, and, if it is, assist the client by providing the advice they need to successfully resolve their divorce disputes in mediation.
+At TJC ESQ, we help clients decide if mediation is right for them, and, if it is, assist the client by providing the advice they need to successfully resolve their divorce disputes in mediation.
 Attorney Tim J. Conlon has more than 30 years of experience, and he has represented countless clients in mediation in Rhode Island.
-Lawyer Laura Frechette is a Rhode Island and Massachusetts divorce mediation lawyer and a certified mediator.

-Our attorneys will provide you with knowledgeable representation and personal attention in your divorce mediation.
-Contact our attorneys online or call 401-441-5858 or call us toll free at 866-415-6041.
+Our attorneys can provide you with knowledgeable representation and personal attention in your divorce mediation.
+Contact our attorneys online or call (401) 216-4144.

 Is Mediation Right for You and Your Family?

 At our firm, we will work with you to weigh your options to determine whether mediation is right for you in your divorce.
-While some families are unable to reach an agreement without the help of a judge, there are many benefits to resolving your divorce in mediation, including:
+While some families are unable to reach an agreement without the help of a judge, there are many benefits to resolving your divorce in mediation.

 - Control – Mediation allows you and your former spouse to take control and ownership over your divorce settlement.
 You will make the decisions about your future, not a judge.